12 Rods: 2011–present: Lost Time reissue and first reunion, documentary, and second reunion

 On September 7, 2011, it was announced on the website for Justin Vernon's record label Chigliak that 12 Rods had an album awaiting release in the label's "first year of vinyl releases", which began on May 22, 2012, with Amateur Love's It's All Aquatic, produced by Ev Olcott.

 On October 8, 2014, 12 Rods announced via Facebook that Chigliak would be reissuing Lost Time on January 20, 2015, and the band would be playing a reunion show at First Avenue in Minneapolis on January 16, 2015 with Ryan Olcott, Ev, Christopher McGuire, Matthew Foust, Matt Flynn, Tal Tahir, Bill Shaw, Dave King, and Jake Hanson.

 James Francis Flynn filmed the reunion show as part of a documentary about 12 Rods.
 Throughout the summer and fall of 2015 he completed gathering the interviews and additional footage for the documentary titled "Accidents Waiting to Happen".
 The film, modeled after Martin Scorsese's "The Last Waltz," was funded by a Kickstarter campaign and was shown at the Minneapolis Saint Paul International Film Festival in April 2017.

 In September 2021, Ryan Olcott announced via the band’s Facebook page that he was making a new 12 Rods record with “zero help, zero support and zero financing”.

 On June 20, 2023, a new 12 Rods lineup was announced on the artist's Facebook page, along with a new single, "Twice," the third from new album If We Stayed Alive announced for release on July 7.
 The album was released on the distribution platform Bandcamp.

-In July 2023, 12 Rods performed their first show with the new lineup: Lars Oslund (guitar), Adri Mehra (bass), Alec Tonjes (drums), and Efren Maldonado (keyboards).
+On July 14, 2023, 12 Rods performed their first show with the new lineup, consisting of Lars Oslund (guitar), Adri Mehra (bass), Alec Tonjes (drums), and Efren Maldonado (keyboards).
 The show took place at First Avenue and marked the announcement of a U.S. tour.

-In June 2024, Efren Maldonado, who had joined the band in 2023 died unexpectedly at the age of 49.